 While in Brisbane, Mary was charged and acquitted of passing a counterfeit coin in July 1847 and Thomas was hospitalised in Moreton Bay Hospital for 2 weeks in August 1847.
 No record of their return to Sydney has been found however a Mr Allsop travelled left Moreton Bay for Sydney 2 days after Thomas was discharged from hospital.

-By later 1848 they were back in Sydney when in November 1848 Thomas was charged with 'Breaching the Peace'.
-This came about when his wife, Mary Ann ran off to live with an actor takeing the 2 children with her with their daughter Ann's accidental death in 1849 and Mary Ann in 1858 from 'disease brought on by intemperate habits'.
-She died alone which tends to indicate that Wiiliam was with Thomas and Jane Keating at the time.
+By late 1848 they were back in Sydney, when in November 1848 Thomas was charged with 'Breaching the Peace' brought about by Mary Ann running off to live with the actor Gustavus Arabin, taking their 2 children with her.
+This relationship appears not to have lasted long as after their daughter Ann's accidental death in 1849, Mary Ann turn to excessive drinkind, dying in 1858 from 'disease brought on by intemperate habits'.
+She died in an alley off Castlereagh St, Sydney.
+Her death certificate states her husband as Thomas Allsop but no children are mentioned, which indicates that Wiiliam was with Thomas after Ann's death.

 Thomas was again before the judge at Sydney Quarter Sessions in March 1853 for assaulting Mary Fitzgibbon and sentenced to 3 months gaol in Darlinghurst.
 This event took place in George Street, Sydney, not far from where the Keating family lived.

 It is believed that Thomas took up with Jane Keating in 1853 during this period given the birth date of Thomas and Jane's first child, Anne Elizabeth.